developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/setup/index.md

 1. Select **Start -> Enterprise Browser -> Enterprise Browser Installer** to bring up the EB Installer.
 A window will appear similar to the image above.
 2. **Select the platform that matches the device, OS and web view being targeted**.
 Information in the right-hand pane will vary according to the selection.
-3. **Click 'Deploy' and follow prompts**.
+3. **Click "Deploy" and follow prompts**.
 A window will appear similar to the image below.
 4. **Restart the device to complete the installation**.

-> **Note: For persistent installations on Windows CE (the lowermost two options on the 'Installer' screen above), a cold boot/cleanPS (clean persistent storage) is required to complete the installation**.
+> **Note: For persistent installations on Windows CE (the lowermost two options on the "Installer" screen above), a cold boot/cleanPS (clean persistent storage) is required to complete the installation**.

 ![img](../../images/getting-started/setup/WM_setup_01.jpg)